mikehaertl/phpwkhtmltopdf/README.md

     'binary' => '/obscure/path/to/wkhtmltopdf',
     'ignoreWarnings' => true,
     'commandOptions' => array(
-        'procEnv' => array(
+        'useExec' => true,      // Can help if generation fails without a useful error message 'procEnv' => array(
             // Check the output of 'locale' on your system to find supported languages 'LANG' => 'en_US.utf-8',